 PASSENGER BIT BY SERVICE DOG ON AIRPLANE

-A national news service recently reported that a passenger on a Delta Airlines flight was bit on the face by an emotional support service dog while on an airplane.
+A national news service recently reported that a passenger on a Delta Airlines flight was bit on the face by an emotional support service dog.
 The incident occurred Sunday on a flight preparing to take off.
-The Labrador mix, weighing about 50 pounds, was in the middle seat with its owner and the victim was in the window seat, according to a witness.
-The dog owner should have realized there cause for alarm, and taken action, but didn’t do anything in time.
+The Labrador mix, weighed about 50 pounds.
+According to a witness, the dog was in the middle seat with its owner and the victim was in the window seat.
+The dog owner should have realized there cause for alarm, and taken action.
+Unfortunately, he didn’t do anything in time.

 “You could hear dog growling and a bark.
 Then someone screaming, ‘I need help there is a medical emergency,'” said a passenger.
 “The service dog had been growling at the gentleman and the gentleman said, ‘is this dog going to bite me?’ three times and there was no effort to remove the dog off the plane,” the nearby passenger said.
 It was unclear what led up to the attack.

 The victim was taken to the hospital.
 Delta’s flight crew immediately got help and paramedics walked the man off the plane.
-She said the man was noticeably shaken up.
+The witness said the man was noticeably shaken up.
 “The area was completely covered in blood from the dog bite.
 They came in and sanitized the area and replaced the airplane seats,” she said.